asyncapi/website/pages/blog/a_straight_guide_to_apis_and_architecture_concepts.md

 - **RPCs** (remote procedure calls), are styles that usually demand developers to perform specific code blocks on another system or different systems.
 RPCs are protocol-independent, making them potentially compatible with many protocols, although they do not include the benefits of using native protocol features.

   For example, the Network File System (NFS) plays an essential role in Unix and Linux.
-This system uses RPC between client and server to mount the set of files from a remote computer on a local computer, that is, to make them partially or entirely available on the latter, allowing the user to manage the files located on a remote device as if he had them on his computer.
+This system uses RPC between client and server to mount the set of files from a remote computer on a local computer, that is, to make them partially or entirely available on the latter, allowing the user to manage the files located on a remote device as if they had them on their computer.

 - **Event-driven**, real-time, asynchronous, do not wait for the API user to make the call before sending a response.
 The response is issued as soon as an event occurs.